http://www.creditcards.com/credit-card-news/debt-collection-bad-economy-1265.php

 Summary:

-www.bcbusinessonline.com by Peter Mitham talked about the challenges BC tourism will meet and the affects of convention centers and hoteliers.
+The article I read on www.bcbusinessonline.com by Peter Mitham talked about the challenges BC tourism will meet and the affects of convention centers and hoteliers.
 In this summer, a strong dollar, high fuel prices and economic storm clouds south of the border dogged B.C. tourism operators.
 The favorable exchange rates sent domestic travelers south of the border.
 In recent years, 80 per cent of B.C.’s foreign visitors came from U.S; however, since the US dollars were equal to the Canadian dollars, the visitors in U.S were no longer came to Canada.
 Therefore, these trends are going to make it very difficult for the convention business and hoteliers.
 Competition among small-scale convention centers is already a fierce battle, and the economic pressures gathering steam only promise to make it more so.

 Connection: